NachiketGadekar1/browserllama/README.md

 # BrowserLlama

 **BrowserLlama** is a browser extension that lets you summarize and chat with any webpage using a local LLM.
+It utilizes a koboldcpp backend for inference and a native-messaging-host facilitates the extension-backend communication.

 ## Features